Brad Billsborough

-Brad Billsborough (born 4 August 1998) is a British rugby league footballer who last played as a for the Midlands Hurricanes in League 1.
-He also represents Germany internationally.
+Brad Billsborough (born 4 August 1998) is a British rugby league footballer who plays as a for North Wales Crusaders in the RFL Championship.
+He also represents internationally.

-He has previously played for Whitehaven and the Swinton Lions in the Championship after coming through the St Helens academy team, He had a spell in Australia in 2019 season winning the group 2 premiership with Grafton Ghost.
-Billsboroughs' junior clubs were Newton Storm & Thatto Heath Crusaders.
+He has previously played for Whitehaven and North Wales Crusaders in the Championship after coming through the St Helens academy team.
+He had a spell in Australia in 2019 season winning the group 2 premiership with Grafton Ghost.
+Billsborough's junior clubs were Newton Storm & Thatto Heath Crusaders.

-He was selected to play for Germany in the 2021 World Cup qualifiers; he qualifies via his mother who was born in Germany.
+He was selected to play for Germany in the 2021 World Cup qualifiers; qualifying via his German-born mother.

-In 2018, Billsborough became Germany’s youngest ever captain.
+In 2018, Billsborough became Germany's youngest ever captain.